Pomax/socketless/README.md

 });
 ```

-And we're done.
+And that's it, we're done.

 Seriously: that's all we have to do.

-we now have a fully functional websocket client/server setup, where both clients and server can talk to each other as if they had local references to each other's functions.
+We now have a fully functional websocket client/server setup, where both clients and server can talk to each other as if they had local references to each other's functions.

 You might have noticed that both the Client and Server classes use the `async` keyword for their API functions: this is critically important.
 In order to allow not just automatic socket handling, but also automatic data routing over an inherently asynchronous network connection, all functions must be declared `async`.
 This lets the framework treat socket communication as promises, with automatic registration and deregistration of response events.